-As previously described, the automotive industry was severely negatively impacted in 2021 by the semiconductor shortage and continued global coronavirus pandemic.
-Given significant uncertainty caused by factors outside the control of Management (and which could not be reasonably forecasted at the beginning of 2021), the 2021 Annual Incentive ("Al") program was designed to provide enhanced flexibility for the Committee to exercise its informed judgement to assess Management's performance in light of the extremely challenging external environment.
-The Committee maintained the same basic Al structure and metrics as 2020; however, in January of 2021 the Committee agreed to consider adjustments to 2021 Adjusted EBITDA and Adjusted Free Cash flow attributable to the semiconductor shortage.
-Any adjustments to financial results for the 2021 All were based upon a list of agreed-upon adjustment categories (further described in the "Annual Incentive Awards" section).
-At the conclusion of 2021, the Committee determined that absent the semiconductor shortage, the Adjusted EBITDA and Adjusted Free Cash Flow metrics would likely have paid out significantly in excess of target (and potentially would have achieved maximum).
-However, the Committee determined an adjustment to Adjusted EBITDA and Adjusted Free Cash Flow of approximately 50% of the Semiconductor shortage impact was appropriate.
-This resulted in a target payout for both the Adjusted EBITDA and Adjusted Free Cash Flow metrics.
+As previously described, the automotive industry was negatively impacted in 2022 by the semiconductor shortage and continued global coronavirus pandemic.
+Given significant uncertainty caused by factors outside the control of Management (and which could not be reasonably forecasted at the beginning of 2022), the 2022 Annual Incentive ("AI") program was designed to provide enhanced flexibility for the Committee to exercise its informed judgement to assess Management's performance in light of the extremely challenging external environment.
+The Committee maintained the same basic AI structure and metrics as 2021 with the addition of environmental related metric as a modifier for the executive team.
+In February of 2022, the Committee approved the annual incentive program which considers adjustments to 2022 Adjusted EBITDA and Adjusted Free Cash flow targets attributable to the semiconductor shortage based on a list of adjustment categories (further described in the "Annual Incentive Awards" section).